chrislattman/blogging-project/docs/qemu/README.md

 - This binds port 3022 of your host OS to port 22 (default SSH port) of the VM over TCP (UDP is available too)
 - You can SSH into the VM by running `ssh -p 3022 user@127.0.0.1` in another terminal window, where `user` is the username for your VM and `127.0.0.1` (localhost) is the hostname
 - You can save your login credentials by following [these](../ssh#saving-your-login-to-the-server) instructions
+- Long commands like this are suitable targets for an [alias](../terminal-commands#aliasing)
 - Advanced: forward another port by adding another `hostfwd` key-value pair, e.g.
     ```
     -netdev user,id=net0,hostfwd=tcp::3022-:22,hostfwd=tcp::2159-:2159